Wednesday, July 29, 2015

 A Riva convention at our Marina...forget the MGB, these are seriously cool!

-We finished the day at a pretty little outdoor eatery in Sant Elena (Osteria al Pampo) - well, the only one really! - and had a very nice cold, mixed fish starter followed by spag with clams (lagoon locals) or crab.
-We decided we need to take proper pasta eating lessons from our Italian rellies before next year’s season.
+We finished the day at a pretty little outdoor eatery in Sant Elena (Osteria al Pampo) - well, the only one really! - and had a very nice cold, mixed fish starter followed by spaghetti with clams (lagoon locals) or crab.
+We decided we needed to take proper pasta eating lessons from our Italian rellies before next year’s season.
 We chatted for hours to our dining neighbour, Canadian Claude, who was also sailing his way around the world.
 Only sensibly, on a cruise ship.